schweissm/dwh-doc-helper/readme.md

 4. Create a **context** and **output** folder inside the root folder of the repo.

 # Usage
 The dwh-doc-helper creates dbt-model specifications in the form of YAML-files.
 The goal is here to facilitate the documentation and testing of the models.
 The basis for the documentation and tests are the context around the model which we provide to a LLM (Gemini) for reasoning.
 The context is provided in the form of text files that are put into the context folder.
-Each piece of context should be put inside it's own text file with a descriptive heading, because the heading is also used in the prompt for the LLM.
+Each piece of context should be put inside it's own text file with a descriptive filename, because the filename is also used in the prompt for the LLM.

 For example:
 - model_code.txt - Containes the dbt-model code